vikas-viki/docs/topics/server/kubernetes.md

   - containerPort: 30007
     hostPort: 30007
 - role: worker
+  extraPortMappings:
+  - containerPort: 30008
+    hostPort: 30008
 - role: worker
 ```

-this says master's(control-plane) port 30007 is accessible by host(my machine)'s 30007 port.
+this says master's(control-plane) port 30007 is accessible by host(my machine)'s 30007 port. if you want your workers to have the ports opened to host as well then you can specify it in extraPortMappings.

 In Kubernetes, a "Service" is an abstraction that defines a logical set of Pods and a policy by which to access them.
 Kubernetes Services provide a way to expose applications running on a set of Pods as network services.
 Here are the key points about Services in Kubernetes:
 Key concepts